vaizard/glued-skeleton-modular/README.md

 Credit for the initial translation implementation goes to https://github.com/odan/slim4-skeleton/commit/ba57560e33e379fd3ce6ef7ec09b68b029fb64ad

-### Validation and exceptions handling
+### Validation & exceptions and error handling

 Glued

-- relies on respect/validation, extends it through the validation class.
+- relies on respect/validation, extends it through the core\classes\validation class to make work with forms easier.
 - uses custom exceptions to display error messages on URIs throw new HttpNotFoundException($this->request, 'User not found');
 - uses flash messages
 - json data validation

-Exception handling is done via
+Exception and error handling is done via

 - flash messages
-- exception handlers
+- exception handlers, i.e. `throw new HttpNotFoundException($request, 'optional message');`
+- api responses, i.e. via json exception renderer (see end of `core/middleware.php`)

+**Notes on praticalities**

+- Validation is in most cases done in controllers (a json controller will validate data differently from the twig controller).
+Class functions used by some controllers will expect validated data.
+- To prevent unwanted validation rules differences, validation rules are kept in the vrules container item (single source of thruth), rather then in the controller code.
+- Within classes used by controllers, throwing exceptions is limited to cases which require a total execution stop.
+I.e. in the `core/classes/auth/auth.php` class, exceptions are thrown only on invalid data in the `response()` function.
+Since the data fed to this function should be always valid (passed from the session data which the user cannot tamper with), getting invalid data here would indicate a serious problem.
+Other functions in this class don't throw exceptions and just return i.e. an empty result set.

+### Error handling

-- api responses
+- throw exceptions:

 **NOTE:** Don't forget to do i18n!